Pantheon: Narrative Demi Gods And Quasideities

 - Portfolio: Genre Savvy, Lack of any other Savvy, Banjos.

-- Domain: Illusion, Wisdom (only aplies to genre related knowledge), Inspiration.
+- Domain: Illusion, Wisdom (only applies to fiction related knowledge), Inspiration.

 - Unascended: The rest of the Order of the Stick